rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

     node: ocp-8vr6j-worker-0-82t6f
 ```

-Let's dig a big deeper, to check how the OVN Kubernetes handles the EgressIP and how we can check them.
+Let's dig a bit deeper to check how OVN Kubernetes handles the EgressIP and how we can inspect it.

-* Within of to the OVN Kube Master pod in the Northbound container, we can check the an OVN Northbound overview of the database contents with the command ovn-nbctl:
+* Within the OVN Kube Master pod in the Northbound container, we can check an OVN Northbound overview of the database contents with the command ovn-nbctl:

 ```sh
 kubectl -n openshift-ovn-kubernetes exec -ti ovnkube-master-7m58n  -c northd -- ovn-nbctl show | grep -B1 -A3 "192.168.126.100"